YIN3T/WHSTechNotes/journal.md

 Education and Expereince: A bachelor's degree in computer science or a related field is usually requried.
 Career growth: Opportunities for growth include becoming a senior engineer, team lead, or moving into management roles.
 Reflection: This job matches my interest in creating software and problem-solving within the technology field.
+# October 15, 2024
+1. Coding helps you break big tasks into smaller steps, making it easier to solve problems.
+For example, in business, coding could help you organize customer data more efficiently.
+2. In healthcare, coding could help doctors analyze patient data faster.
+In education, teachers could create tools to track student progress.
+Coding skills let you adapt to the digitial tools in these fields.
+3. Coding allows you to create new apps or programs, which is creative.
+In collaboration, you can team up with others to develop better solutions, like a finance expert working with a coder to build a budgeting tool.
+4. Doctors can develop patient care apps, and teachers can make interactive learning tools.
+Coding could help me in my future career by letting me create tools to solve problems, even if im not in tech directy.